-Participants were recruited through a University maintained database.
+Participants were recruited through a universitymaintained database.
 Informed consent was obtained from legal guardians.
-All children were full-term, native English speakers, free of neurological damage, and had no history of developmental disorders as determined by a parent-report.
+All children were full-term native English speakers, free of neurological damage, and had no history of developmental disorders as determined by a parent report.

-A total of 75 4- (n=36, 22 female, 14 male) and 6- (n=39, 23 female, 16 male) year-old children participated.
-Of these children, 59 contributed MRI data (25 4-year-old, 34 6-year-old children), 52 contributed memory data (29 4-year-old, 23 6-year-old children), and 45 contributed both memory and MRI data (22 4-year-old, 23 6-year-old children).
-Reasons for attrition are as follows: 2 withdrew from the study, 3 were determined to be ineligible after enrollment (i.e., due to a history of seizures, behavioral problems, or limited knowledge of English), 3 did not complete the MRI scan, 6 had excessive head motion during the MRI scan, 1 had a structural abnormality, and 18 were not administered the memory assessment that is the focus of this paper.
+A total of 75 four- (n = 36, 22 female, 14 male) and six- (n = 39, 23 female, 16 male) year-old children participated.
+Of these children, 59 contributed MRI data (25 four-year-old and 34 six-year-old children), 52 contributed memory data (29 four-year-old and 23 six-year-old children), and 45 contributed both memory and MRI data (22 four-year-old and 23 six-yearold children).
+Reasons for attrition are as follows: 2 withdrew from the study, 3 were determined to be ineligible after enrollment (i.e., due to a history of seizures, behavioral problems, or limited knowledge of English), 3 did not complete the MRI scan, 6 had excessive head motion during the MRI scan, 1 had a structural abnormality, and 18 were not administered the memory assessment that is the focus of this article.